dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 ##Copper Weight
   You can select 1oz, 2oz in our order page.
-For other copper weights, please ask us for a quote via email: we can help you to fabricate PCBs with copper weights from 0.5oz to 16oz.

   1. For 1Oz, the track width and clearance can be 3mil.